chrisadkin-zz/StresSQL/README.md

  __usp_InsertSpid__
   Performs singelton inserts into a clustered index using a key based on *@@SPID offset* ( @@SPID * 10000000000 ).

- - Procedures for pushing messages index a disk based queue based on the LMax disruptor pattern using a sequence object for slot id generation
+ - Procedures for pushing messages into a disk based queue based on the LMax disruptor pattern using a sequence object for slot id generation

  __usp_LMaxDiskInit__
  Procedure to set reference count to 0 for each queue slot prior to each test.